 At Light Touch Solar & Electrical, we are often asked for our opinion on the best solar equipment available at any given time.
 When doing so, we disregard vague and often misleading industry jargon such as “Tier 1 panels”.
-Rather, we leverage decades of combined experience in installing and servicing solar systems to recommend and sell only the best in class.
+Rather, we leverage decades of combined experience in designing, installing and servicing solar systems to recommend only the best in class.
 We also constantly scan the market for new technology and products and can confidently say that there are clear market leaders for each of the main components of a solar system – WINAICO (panels), Enphase (inverters) and Tesla (batteries).

 Founded in 2003, WINAICO is the largest solar panel manufacturer in Taiwan – home of the semiconductor.
 It holds a prestigious place among the top three manufacturers in the world and leverages a unique sales platform through which it sells direct to Approved Retailers, of which Light Touch Solar & Electrical is one of only a select few in NSW.